 7. What was the result of Jesus speaking the Word?
 (Mark 4:39; Luke 7:11-15.).

 8. What do you believe would be the result of the Word spoken out of your mouth?
 (Proverbs 18:21).

-9. Recognising how powerful the Word is, what plan are you going to make today to spend time in the Word?
+9. Recognising how powerful God’s word is, what plan are you going to make today to spend time reading it?
 Speak out what is pleasing to God and in agreement with Him over yourself, your family and your finances, health and friends.

 Answer the following question with “True” or “False”.
 If you have a scripture from the study, please add this.